ttbl/turntable/README.md

 turntable
 =========

-Turn Based Server in Websocket-Node
+Game and Presence Server in [Websocket-Node](https://github.com/Worlize/WebSocket-Node/)

 Running and Installation
 ------------------------